didiersmith/steve/chapters/a-plaything-for-the-gods.md

 Murdoch nodded.
 "Okay," he said.
 "Not bad.
 What did you do?"

-"Believe it or not, it was actually Gabe's idea!" he explained.
+"Believe it or not, it was Gabe's idea!" he explained.
 "Normally, their thought processes are too scattered to make any sense of.
 But Gabe realized, if we forced them to think in words, then we could just read the words straight out of their head."

 "How'd you do it?"
 Murdoch asked.